 Lyons Blow Molding and our other partner have the equipment to sleeve bottles on line so at the end of the production line the labeled bottles are packed in the shipping cartons already decorated.

-Shrink labels consists of a plastic sleeve that is dropped over the container and shrunk by heat.
+Shrink labels consist of a plastic sleeve that is dropped over the container and shrunk by heat.
 Graphics applied to such a label must be distorted during printing in order to be legible after shrinking.
-PVC is a common material for this application although polypropylene, poly (ethylene terephthalate) and other plastics are also used.
+PVC is a common material for this application although polypropylene, poly (ethylene terephthalate), and other plastics are also used.

 Pressure Sensitive (PS) Label

 A pressure-sensitive label is a label, pre-coated with a pressure-sensitive adhesive and (usually) adhered to a release-paper carrier that requires only a brief application of pressure to affect a bond.

 This decorating method uses a metal or plastic mesh screen that has been masked or blocked off in the non-printing areas.
 The screen is placed over the object to be printed.
 Ink wiped across the screen will only pass through the remaining porous areas to create an image.

 Litho Printing – for Metal Cans and Steel Pails